 SecureCare’s Clinical Review objective is to ensure all in-network clinics utilize an appropriate level of care for patients from a medical necessity standpoint.
 SecureCare does not determine the appropriateness of care by prior authorization.
 Instead, we provide oversight through retrospective data analysis.

-Each month, SecureCare posts report cards in the Provider Portal.
-Report cards display key performance metrics for each clinic and provider as well as a comparison to the clinical benchmark(s) and your peers in the network.
+SecureCare posts report cards and trending reports in the Provider Portal each month.
+Report cards display key performance metrics for each clinic and a comparison to your peers in the network.

-Credentialing is a critical function allowing SecureCare to properly identify qualified providers to participate in our network.
+Credentialing is a critical function allowing SecureCare to identify qualified providers to participate in our network properly.
 It ensures providers fully meet all established industry standards.
 Since being URAC accredited in 2012, SecureCare has credentialed thousands of conservative care providers.

 Credentialing Verification Organization (CVO)